 Add Animation in PowerPoint to Create More Engaging Presentations

-You can add animation to images, text and other objects in PowerPoint to create more engaging presentations.
+You can add animation to pictures, text and other objects in PowerPoint to create more engaging presentations.
 Animations can be entrance, exit, emphasis or motion path and can start on click or automatically when you run a slide show.
 Since animations add movement, they can help to focus attention.
 The key is to engage, not distract, your audience.
-You can animate objects in Normal View or Slide Master View.
+You can add animation in Normal View or Slide Master View.

 Recommended article: 10 Ways to Compress PowerPoint Presentations to Reduce File Size